Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 A. Two ampules of Demerol.

 The ampules he received were allegedly given to him by Karen Faye.
 I doubt it because Karen was prudent enough to refuse to carry the opiate patches which the tour manager Jim Morey asked her to bring to Bangkok.
-But even assuming that Dr. Finkelstein is telling the truth how is it possible for a doctor to rely on someone who gives him something even without any instruction, and make conclusions and act on this basis alone?
-All the time knowing that he has a personal doctor of the artist to call and talk to instead of the make-up artist Karen Faye?
+But even assuming that Dr. Finkelstein is telling the truth how is it possible for a doctor to rely on someone who gives him something without any instruction, and act on this basis alone?
+All the time knowing that he has the telephone number of the artist’s personal doctor to talk to instead of the make-up artist Karen Faye?

 Q. And where did you see the ampules?